elec-e8408-mini-project-2025/project-documentation/README.md

 ### Communications interfaces

 - The WebUI can be viewed by connecting to the RPi with RealVNC Viewer over the same network using standard network protocols or by using the display, keyboard and mouse connected to the RPi
-- The RPi and the TWatch communicate over Bluetooth using a JSON format
+- The RPi and the T-Watch communicate over Bluetooth using a JSON format

-- The bluetooth interaction the minimum requirements SHOULD use the hard coded BlueTooth broadcast name to determine the correct device.
+- The Bluetooth interaction the minimum requirements SHOULD use the hard coded Bluetooth broadcast name to determine the correct device.
 It would be a lot more secure if we can do this from the WebUI without hardcoding.
 However, this requires more precise interaction with the operating system and the Web Application.

 - If the clock runs out of sync due to power loss the system MUST synchronize its time when syncing to the RPi or some there needs to be another way to obtain the sync.
 The system needs to be aware of this.
 As the smartwatch application functions has only slavelike properties this requires more action from the RPi.